datasparq-intelligent-products/houston-quickstart-python/google-cloud/README.md

 # Houston Quickstart - Google Cloud Platform
-Houston can be used either via our own hosted services or can be self-hosted.
-In this guide we will first show you the different ways to use the servers provided by us and how to setup your own with terraform.
+In this guide we will first show you how to setup your own Houston server with terraform.
 Once setup this guide will teach you how to use Houston to create a 100% serverless data pipeline on Google Cloud Platform using Python.
 You will need access to a GCP project and have [gcloud](https://cloud.google.com/sdk/install) installed.